TyThompson/SmartTrainers/README.md

 # SmartTrainers
 Type /st or /smarttrainers to show you which weapon trainers can train what skills.
+/st debug to turn on debug mode
+/st reset to reset character saved skills

 Made for <a href="https://www.project-epoch.net/">Project Epoch</a>
 * Rogues have axes and guns